autocrossblog/autocrossblog.github.io/_posts/2007-04-24-p240z-time-to-start-again.md

 permalink: p240z-time-to-start-again
 image:
 categories: [ 240z, datsun, megasquirt ]
+description: Follow along as I resume work on the 240Z – from bench bleeding the brake master cylinder to tackling rust and installing a new pulley.
 ---

 Tonight I begin working on the 240Z again.
 It's been quite a while since I've worked on it, 3 weeks or so, due to work and school and of course, Opening Day at Fenway.